nmichlo/eunomia/docs/hidden/choice_defaults_name.md

----
-hidden: True
----

-# "defaults" replacement name
+# Choice For Defaults Key

 hydra config uses the name "defaults" for the list of other options that should be included for merging into the output config.